smartwalkie/VoicePing-SDK/README.md

 How to install this SDK to your Android project

-1. Clone the project
-2. Built voiceping-sdk module
+1. Go to app/libs
+2. Copy voiceping-sdk.aar file to your project
-3. Add .aar file to your project
+3. Add the aar file as dependency to your build.gradle
-4. Sync
-5. Use it
+4. Use it

 ## Steps to use VoicePing Android SDK